waynerv/flask-mailman/README.md

 Flask-Mailman is a Flask extension providing simple email sending capabilities.

-It was meant to replace unmaintained Flask-Mail with better warranty and more features.
+It was meant to replace unmaintained Flask-Mail with a better warranty and more features.

 ## Usage

-Flask-Mail ported Django's email implementation to your Flask applications, it's maybe the best mail sending implementation that's available for python.
+Flask-Mail ported Django's email implementation to your Flask applications, which may be the best mail sending implementation that's available for python.

-The way of using this extension is almost the same as Flask-Mail and Django.
+The way of using this extension is almost the same as Flask-Mail and also Django.

-You can just read their documentation and choose your prefer style.
+You can just read their documentation and choose a preferred style.

 Django documentation: https://docs.djangoproject.com/en/2.2/topics/email/